 5) At a Wedding

-Yes, there is such a thing as the Wedding apéro.
-In France, it is not considered bad manners to invite someone to a wedding, but not invite them to the full sit-down dinner afterward.
+Yes, there is such a thing as the Wedding apéro, also known as vin d’honneur.
+In France, it isn’t considered bad manners to invite someone to the morning ceremony, but not invite them to the dinner afterward.

 It is a way for the wedding party to keep costs down, while still inviting everyone they would like to have there.
 It is also a great option for guests with young kids, who may not make it through a 4-hour dinner late into the night!